lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/README.md

 1. Remove the modules (subfolders) you don't need within this folder (P3M-content-first-framework)
 1. Add in your own modules and modify the existing modules to suit your purposes
 1. Periodically sync with Github
+1. (Edit the Folder-structure.graphml to reflect your modified module structure - most easily in YEd)
 1. (When ready to deploy to your team, allow them to fork your Portfolio framework

 # Why use Open Source Tools for Project Services ?